Mostafa-Samir/Mostafa-Samir.github.io/_posts/2016-9-26-ml-theory-pt2.md

 $$R(h) \leq R_\mathrm{emp}(h) + C(|\mathcal{H}|, N, \delta)$$

-where $C$ is a function of the hypothesis space complexity (or size, or richness), the size of the dataset, and the confidence $1 - \delta$ about the bound.
+where $C$ is a function of the hypothesis space complexity (or size, or richness), $N$ the size of the dataset, and the confidence $1 - \delta$ about the bound.
 This inequality basically says the generalization error can be decomposed into two parts: the empirical training error, and the complexity of the learning model.

 This form of the inequality holds to any learning problem no matter the exact form of the bound, and this is the one we're gonna use throughout the rest of the series to guide us through the process of machine learning.